-Not to mention that these five towns, coastline, and the surrounding hillsides are sited to UNESCO World Heritage and are part of Cinque Terre National Park.
+Not to mention, UNESCO World Heritage has sited these five towns, the coastline, and the surrounding hillsides and are part of Cinque Terre National Park.

 Monterosso al Mare

-It’s the northernmost village of Cinque Terre.
-Biggest among five towns.
-Monterosso is divided by a tunnel into two: the newer part is known as Fegina and the older part Paese Vecchio with typical narrow medieval streets.
-The Fegina area is more crowded in the coastal line with several restaurants and accommodation options.
-Surroundings are dominated by lemon trees with some additional grape and olive fields.
+It is the northernmost village of Cinque Terre; the biggest among the five towns.
+Monterosso is divided by a tunnel into two parts: the newer part is known as Fegina and the older part as Paese Vecchio, with typical narrow medieval streets.
+The Fegina area is more crowded along its coastal line, offering several restaurants and accommodation options.
+Its surroundings are dominated by lemon trees, with some additional grape and olive fields.

 What to see in Monterosso?

-- The Aurora Tower – Going back in history then all the towers next to the coast were built due to defensive reasons.
-There were many towers back in days, in total 13, but now there are only 3 left.
-It’s located between the old and new part.
+The Aurora Tower – Going back in history, all the towers that were built next to the coast were for defensive reasons.
+There were many towers in those days; in total, there were 13, but now only three remain.
+It is situated between the old and new parts of town.

-- Monterosso Giant – The statue is located at the end of Fegina beach.
-The Giant represents Neptune, known as the God of the Sea.
+Monterosso Giant is the statue located at the end of Fegina Beach.
+The Giant represents Neptune, who was known as the God of the Sea.

-- Church of St. John the Baptist – Gothic-styled church is located in the main square of the older part of Monterosso.
+The Church of St. John the Baptist is a Gothic-styled church, is located in the main square of the older part of Monterosso.

-- Convent of the Capuchin Friars – Located atop of the hill between two sides (old and new part).
-From there you have views of the sea.
+The Convent of the Capuchin Friars is located atop a hill between the old and new parts.
+From there, you can take in views of the sea.

 What to do in Monterosso?

-- There is the biggest and longest beach through all the five villages.
+There is the biggest and longest beach in all five villages.
 It might be a good location to spend your lazy day on the beach.

-- Monterosso al Mare area is well-known for admiring lemons.
-You will find several lemon-related shops.
-Also one of the biggest festivals in the Cinque Terre village, Sagra dei Limoni (The Lemon Festival) is related to lemons.
-The Festival is held at the beginning of May.
+Monterosso al Mare area is well-known for admiring lemons; you will find several lemon-related shops.
+One of the biggest festivals in the Cinque Terre village, Sagra dei Limoni (The Lemon Festival), is related to lemons and is held at the beginning of May.

-- You can also join with kayak tours, starting from Monterosso.
-You can paddle to the next Cinque Terre village or all those five towns.
+You can also join kayak tours starting from Monterosso.
+You can paddle to the next Cinque Terre village or all five towns.

 What to eat in Monterosso?

-- Seafood lovers, which are also traditional for the five towns: Ristorante Belvedere, Trattoria da Oscar, Miky.
+- Traditional seafood: Ristorante Belvedere, Trattoria da Oscar, Miky.

 - Searching for regular restaurant: L’Ancora della Tortuga, Da Eraldo, San Martino Gastronomia.